 In 2001, ICRC Regional Delegation for South Asia initiated the Henry Dunant Memorial Moot Court Competition, with the aim of promoting better awareness of IHL among law students at universities.
-This competition is named in memory of Mr Henry Dunant, the cofounder of the ICRC and the Red Cross and Red Crescent Movement in 1863.
+This competition is named in memory of Mr Henry Dunant, the co-founder of the ICRC and the Red Cross and Red Crescent Movement in 1863.
 The reputation and status of the Henry Dunant Memorial Moot Court Competition has grown steadily since its inception in 2001.
 The success of the competition prompted the ICRC, in collaboration with its partner organisation for this activity, to expand the Moot Court across South Asia.
 As a result, in 2005 the Henry Dunant Moot Court Competition was expanded to include a regional competition, drawing teams from countries across South Asia.
+The regional round has been held between 2005 and 2022.
+The South Asia regional round will not be organised in 2023.
+The winning (one) team of the national rounds would be eligible to participate in the Asia Pacific Round in Hong Kong.